Dureti Jamal always knew she wanted to go to college. She just didn’t know how to get there.

 Today it is Alaska Airlines’ newest Charity Miles partner, joining nine other organizations supported year-round by Alaska Mileage Plan members through the donation of frequent flier miles.

-“Our top focus is to increase the number of African American students who are entering college, staying in college and graduating college to then go on to meaningful and successful careers,” said Dr. Michael L. Lomax, UNCF president and CEO, “One of the big barriers for our students taking advantage of the opportunities we offer is that they may not have the means to travel.
+“Our top focus is to increase the number of Black students who are entering college, staying in college and graduating college to then go on to meaningful and successful careers,” said Dr. Michael L. Lomax, UNCF president and CEO, “One of the big barriers for our students taking advantage of the opportunities we offer is that they may not have the means to travel.
 This partnership with Alaska Airlines will help remove that barrier for students who need it most.”

 Miles donated will supplement a 1-million-mile seed gift from Alaska Airlines and will help students fly to college tours, travel back and forth between school and home, and participate in a variety of leadership development programs and other programming offered by UNCF.